 Our classes are small enough to ensure that each child gets the focus and attention they deserve.
 A standard student-teacher ratio of 1:17 at Primary school guarantees that children get the attention and support they need to reach their highest potentials.

 And uniquely, every class is completely dependent on the pupil’s development stage, rather than their age.

 CLASS 3: 8-9 Years

 CLASS 5: 10-11 Years

-A school’s curriculum consists of everything that promotes children’s spiritual, moral, social, intellectual and physical growth and development – the entire planned learning experience.
-As well as lessons, events, routines, it includes approaches to teaching, learning and assessment, the quality of relationships within the school and the values embodied in the way the school operates.
+A school’s curriculum consists of everything that promotes children’s spiritual, moral, social, intellectual and physical growth and development – the entire planned learning experience, as well as lessons, events and routines.
+This includes approaches to teaching, learning and assessment, the quality of relationships within the school and the values embodied in the way the school operates.

 A wide curriculum is followed, with the mastering of basic English, Urdu and Mathematics being the core aim.
 As well as foundation studies in Science, History and Geography, the children enjoy Art, IT, Drama, Music, Sports and games.

 Our Curriculum has three broad aims.
 It should enable all young people to become:

 Communication and languages lie at the heart of our capacity to imagine, think and create and make a crucial contribution to children’s development as successful learners.
 Their developing use of language underpins children’s achievement across the curriculum and lays the foundations for active involvement in cultural life, society, work and lifelong learning.
 Pupils need to learn to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.
 They are required to understand how languages work by looking at the patterns, structures and origins.
 Using this knowledge pupils can choose and adapt what they say and write in different situations.